mtszkw/fraud-detection/README.md

 # Credit Card Fraud Detection

-This code compares usage of logistic regression and LightGBM classifier to determine whether a transaction is a [credit card fraud](https://en.wikipedia.org/wiki/Credit_card_fraud).
-Whole dataset is available on Kaggle ([here](https://www.kaggle.com/mlg-ulb/creditcardfraud)) and contains transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+This code compares usage of sklearn's `LogisticRegression` and `LightGBM` classifiers to determine whether a transaction is a [credit card fraud](https://en.wikipedia.org/wiki/Credit_card_fraud).
+Full dataset is [available on Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) and contains a lists of transactions that occurred in two days.
+The dataset is highly unbalanced as it contains 492 frauds (0.172%) out of 284,807 transactions.

+## Balancing data
-To reduce data imbalance, I choose a sample from data so that fraud/non-fraud transactions are in even proportion.
+This notebook is just a quick draft, so to reduce imbalance a sample from data is selected so that fraud/non-fraud transactions are in even proportion.
+Most likely, using more sophisticated imbalance reduction technique would improve the final score.

+## Score
-Using logistic regression and LightGBM models with cross-validation (5 folds) leads to the highest F1 score around **97,7%** on the randomly extracted test set.
-Perhaps further preprocessing (avoiding information loss from undersampling) or even more parameter tuning could improve that score a bit.
+Using Logistic Regression and LightGBM models with cross-validation (5 folds) leads to the highest F1 score around **97,7%** on the randomly extracted test set (20% of data).
+There is still a lot to improve: tesitng other models, more exhaustive hyperparameter tuning and proper class balancing might all improve accuracy of classification.

 Kaggle kernel: https://www.kaggle.com/mtszkw/lightgbm-vs-logistic-regression-f1-97-7